 Allegation of Noncompliance: An unproven assertion of noncompliance.

-IBC Noncompliance: Violation of University policy or noncompliance with the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines), the Biosafety in Microbiological and Biomedical Laboratories (BMBL), the Cal/OSHA Bloodborne Pathogen Standard, the CDPH Medical Waste Management Act, and other applicable federal, state and local laws or regulations governing use of biohazardous materials and recombinant or synthetic nucleic acid molecules.
+IBC Noncompliance: Violation of University policy or noncompliance with the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines), the Biosafety in Microbiological and Biomedical Laboratories (BMBL), the Cal/OSHA Bloodborne Pathogen Standard, the CDPH Medical Waste Management Act, and other applicable federal, state, and local laws or regulations governing the use of biohazardous materials and recombinant or synthetic nucleic acid molecules.